ethanyen30/shared-nlp-hw/dan/readme.md

 What to turn in
 ----------------
-Please make sure that you get model pickles named correctly, or our autograder won't detect and you may lost the points.
+Please make sure that you get model pickles named correctly, or our autograder won't detect and you may lose the points.

 **Good Enough**: (20 points)
 1. Submit your `dan_guesser.py` and `parameters.py` file.